s-user42/react_crypto_app/README.md

 Design adapted to mobile devices.

 Api was used api.coingecko.com/
-!This api is not stable and sometimes the server does not respond, the error has been handled.
+This api is not stable and sometimes the server does not respond, the error has been handled.

 gh-page: https://s-user42.github.io/react_crypto_app/